mtdowling/cron-expression/README.md

 ExpressionParser::parse('not a real CRON expression');
 // throws a Bakame\Cron\SyntaxError with the following message 'Invalid CRON expression'
+// calling SyntaxError::errors method will list the errors and the fields where it occurred.
 ```

 ### Validating a CRON Expression